Dublin High SchoolClass of 2024Dublin, CA

 - "Statistical Model for Identifying Unclear and Doubtfully Restored Signs of the Indus Script" with mentor Ali (Oct.
 17, 2022)

 Statistical Model for Identifying Unclear and Doubtfully Restored Signs of the Indus Script

 Abstract or project description

-A writing system developed between 2500 and 1800 BCE in the Indus Valley civilization that remains undeciphered.
-Indus script texts found so far in the archeological digs are limited in number and include a lot of damaged artifacts with unclear and missing signs.
+A writing system developed between 2500 and 1800 BCE in the Indus Valley civilization in the Indian subcontinent and it remains undeciphered.
+Indus script texts found so far in the archeological digs from this civilization are limited in number and include a lot of damaged artifacts with unclear and missing signs.
 Identifying the missing and unclear signs and extending this text corpus will be beneficial for further research.
-Here, we attempt to predict the missing and unclear signs using n-gram Markov chain models using the ICIT text corpus.
-First, we analyze patterns and concordance of the signs, pairs, triplets, and other n-grams and how the signs behave with respect to their positions in the texts.
+This work aims at predicting the missing and unclear signs using n-gram Markov chain models using the ICIT Indus text corpus.
+First, we analyze patterns and concordances of the signs, pairs, triplets, and other n-grams and discover how the signs behave with respect to their positions in the texts.
 With that understanding, we built Markov chain language models based on n-grams, augmented with positional probability.
 Since signs could be missing in any location of the texts, we devised and implemented effective sign fill-in models on top of these Markov chain models.
-Using the language models and the sign fill-in models, we then identified missing single signs on the test dataset and tuned our parameters to improve the accuracy of a match of about 60% for a match among the five signs output by our model.
-Then we filled in the real unclear texts with our predicted signs.
-We hope that the statistical models we developed here and the results from this work adds to the text corpus and aids in understanding the Indus script and contributes to the decipherment effort.
+Using the language models and the sign fill-in models, we then identified missing single signs in the test dataset and tuned our parameters to improve the accuracy of a match to about 63%.
+Then we filled in the actual unclear texts with our predicted signs.
+We hope that the statistical models we developed here and the results from this work add to the Indus text corpus and aid in understanding the Indus script and contribute to the decipherment effort.